minio/kes-docs/content/tutorials/configuration.md

     - ${MY_APP_IDENTITY}
 ```

-{{< admonition title="Admonition title" type="note" >}}
+{{< admonition type="note" >}}
-The server does not fail if an environment variable is not present or not a "valid" identity.
 You must set all expected environment variables before starting the server.
+The server starts even if an environment variable is not present or does not contain a "valid" identity.
 {{< /admonition >}}